 - 1/2 cup organic cane sugar

 - ½ teaspoon salt

-Add the organic canola oil, mashed banana, vanilla, and non-dairy milk.
+Add the organic canola oil, mashed banana, vanilla, vinegar, and non-dairy milk.
 Stir well.

 - Spoon the batter into the prepared donut pan.